-For divestments on or after January 1, 2009, the divestment penalties are calculated in days.
-Use the average daily nursing home private pay rate of \$259.08 per day.
-(This rate was effective July 1, 2016.
-The rate may be updated annually.)
+For divestments on or after January 1, 2009, the divestment penalties are calculated in days using the average daily nursing home private pay rate.
+The rate effective July 1, 2017 is \$278.05.
+This rate may be updated annually (see Section 39.4.3 Institutional Cost of Care Values).